NEW YORK TRACES —

 2

 I follow the two of them, more than 40 years later, stepping out again on 4th street, and walking further west.
 After a while the brick buildings of La MaMa Experimental Theatre Club appear on my left.
 A dance festival is happening there these days, La MaMa Moves!, curated by Nicky Paraiso, who is standing on the sidewalk when I arrive, and warmly welcomes me.
-Paraiso is not only a curator, but also active as actor, musician, writer, and performance artist.
+Paraiso is not only the curator of the fesitval, but active as actor, musician, writer, and performance artist.
 He appears in the film Book of Days by Meredith Monk that was presented at POOL SHINE in 2019.
 We were more than happy that Nicky could join us at that time in person.

 The following days I have the chance to attend a series of performances of the festival, including the premier of Broken Theater by dancer and choreographer Bobbi Jene Smith.
 Though we have never met before Smith feels familiar to me, as she is performing in the films Lost Horse, True Love Waits and Home Alone by filmmaker and POOL artist prize winner Adi Halfin.